Steve 'Mongo' McMichael, who has ALS, enters the Pro Football Hall of Fame in ceremony at his home

 “He arguably was the best Colt defensive player in our 60-plus year history,” Irsay said.

-Considered too small by some analysts and a reach when the Colts selected him No. 11 overall in the 2002 draft, Freeney quickly proved doubters wrong and thrived in coach Tony Dungy’s Tampa-2 defensive scheme.

-He lasted 11 seasons in Indianapolis and played 16 total, registering 125 1/2 sacks, many using his signature swing move.
+Freeney played 11 seasons in Indianapolis and 16 total, registering 125 1/2 sacks, many using his signature spin move.
 He forced 47 fumbles, made seven Pro Bowls and earned one Super Bowl ring.

 In his speech, Freeney apologized to his mother for scaring her when he jumped out of a babysitter’s second-story window at age 2.